mplastow/erdos-problem/README.md

 * `numpy` to reshape the coordinate data for plotting
 * `matplotlib` to plot the grid

 The Python script has plenty of room for performance improvement: it takes about 110 seconds to precompute primes up to 1,000,000 on my machine.

 On the other hand, it visualizes the grid with a nice GUI and should run in any Python environment.
-For smaller primes, it's definitely fast enough.
+And for precomputing smaller primes, it's definitely fast enough.

 ## Lean
 The Lean directory contains an attempt to have ChatGPT provide a proof of a solution to the problem.
 It wasn't successful, but the code has been saved as a curiosity.